lazerl0rd/lazerl0rd/README.md

 \> Linux Kernel Development, with experience for Android Kernels.

-\> Linux System Administration, with experience for Arch Linux, RHEL, and Debian.
+\> Linux System Administration, with experience for Arch Linux, Enterprise Linux, and Debian.

 \> Nextcloud Management, including setting up the hardware and software.